i-Asset/eclass-service/README.md

 ## data

 The tables for storing the taxonomy are created on startup.
-See the [swagger documentation](http://www.localhost:8084/swagger-ui.html) for using the services
+See the [swagger documentation](http://www.localhost:8084/swagger-ui.html) for using the services (when running the system locally).

 ## indexing

-Each update of the taxonomy causes a reindexing of the entry with the indexing service.
+When running in a cloud environment, the system integrates with an instance of the [solr-indexing](https://github.com/i-Asset/solr-indexing) service.
+When active, each change of the taxonomy data causes a reindexing of the respective with the indexing service.

 ### Service build and startup